-This is the first electric bike specific tyre available in the popular Schwalbe Marathon Plus range.
-Previous tyres in this range have been recommended for e-bike use, but Schwalbe have taken things one step further with the E-Plus using their advanced Addix E compound for improved grip on poor / wet road surfaces and including the highest level 7 puncture protection.
+This is the first electric bike-specific tyre available in the popular Schwalbe Marathon Plus range.
+Previous tyres in this range have been recommended for e-bike use, but Schwalbe has taken things one step further with the E-Plus using their advanced Addix E compound for improved grip on poor/wet road surfaces and including the highest level 7 puncture protection.

 If the Marathon E-Plus is as durable as the original then I would have to highly recommend this tyre for your e-bike, especially if things like glass and thorns are common where you ride.

 8.Schwalbe Big Ben Plus MTB Tyre – GreenGuard

 The Schwalbe Big Ben Plus is an excellent choice if you own a mountain bike but use it on the road more than off.
 Off-road tyres tend to produce higher rolling resistance and are quite noisy.
 Quite often riders choose e-MTBs simply because the suspension can offer a plusher ride on the road.
 MTB-specific tyres don’t perform best on tarmac so it’s worth fitting tyres like these for reduced rolling resistance and a smoother, more quiet ride.

 One of the benefits of reduced rolling resistance will be a slighter better battery range so it’s worth considering these from an efficiency perspective.
 These tyres will still be just fine for canal towpaths and woodland trails.